Fisheries and Oceans Canada Values and Ethics Code

 Comments, criticisms, pictures, videos and personal information that we place on these sites are not private.
 We must be cautious of what is said and posted in light of our duty of loyalty, security of information, the reputation and professionalism of the Department and the government, and respect for colleagues.

-As Fisheries and Oceans Canada employees, our public comments can easily be seen by others as the voice of the Department.
+As DFO and Coast Guard employees, our public comments can easily be seen by others as the voice of the Department.
 With this in mind, we cannot publicly comment on the Department’s position on any subject unless it is part of our official duties and that it complies with the Departmental National Media Relations and Spokesperson Policy.

-At Fisheries and Oceans Canada, we are called upon to work with external and internal clients and stakeholders.
+At DFO and Coast Guard, we are called upon to work with external and internal clients and stakeholders.
 While these situations may at times be difficult, we must remain professional and respectful, even under difficult conditions such as in times of personal stress and in the face of provocation.
 We must never make abusive, derisive, threatening, insulting, offensive or provocative statements or gestures to, or about, another person.

 Similarly, we can expect to be treated with respect by our clients and stakeholders.
 In circumstances when this is not the case, and where appropriate, we can request the other party(ies) to remain respectful.
 In most cases, we can even postpone an interaction to a later time, when tempers have cooled.